 I am a big fan of having fewer, larger sponsorships.
 It’s more efficient, gives each sponsor more space to do their leverage, and you have fewer relationships to manage.
 That’s all well and good, until you lose a huge sponsor and time is short.

 The key to making this work without making yourself look desperate – and no one likes the stench of desperation – is to create new opportunities to sponsor.
-Create new angles or aspects of your event where a sponsor can take some ownership.
+Create new angles or aspects of your property where a sponsor can take some ownership.
 This will look like innovation, not desperation.

 While we’re on the subject of desperation, whatever you do, don’t start offering a big sponsorship package at a ridiculous discount, just because you need some money in the door.
 Go to any or all of your Plan Bs, but don’t do a fire sale, because the damage to your reputation with future sponsors will be something you can’t undo.
 It’s unprofessional, you’re unprofessional, and that’s a perception that is hard to undo.
 Plus, on the off chance you do get someone this way, you’ll regret it.
 They are often squeaky wheels with entitlement issues, and despite what you may think, you will never get them to pay market rate for their package.
 Ever.